-Except in the case of an allowable late disbursement (34 CFR 685.303(d)), before disbursing the loan proceeds, the institution must determine that the student maintained continuous eligibility from the beginning of the loan period.
 An institution under the advance payment method may not disburse loan proceeds until they have obtained a legally enforceable promissory note.
 An institution under reimbursement or cash monitoring payment method must have obtained a legally enforceable promissory note and may request funds only for those that they have already disbursed funds to students (34 CFR 685.301 and 685.303).
 (See III.C, "Cash Management," for discussion of payment methods.)
 (Requirements for student eligibility are found in Appendix A.)

 An additional requirement of the Direct Loan program is that institutions must implement a quality assurance system.
-They may not charge a borrower a fee of any kind for Direct Loan origination activities or the provision of any information for a student or parent to receive a Direct Loan 34 CFR 685.300(b)(9) and (10).
-(Electronic Announcement, November 13, 2013, Direct Loan Quality Assurance Requirement Reminder, https://ifap.ed.gov/electronic-announcements/11-13-2013-direct-loans-subject-direct-loan-quality-assurance-requirement.)
+Institutions also may not charge a borrower a fee of any kind for Direct Loan origination activities or the provision of any information necessary for a student or parent to receive a Direct Loan or any benefits associated with a Direct Loan (34 CFR 685.300(b)(9) and (10)).
+(Electronic Announcement, November 13, 2013, Direct Loan Quality Assurance Requirement Reminder, https://ifap.ed.gov/electronicannouncements/11-13-2013-direct-loans-subject-direct-loan-quality-assurancerequirement.)